LIGHT/DARK MODE

 What ComfyUI multi GPU really buys you

 ComfyUI multi GPU setups do not automatically make a single image generate faster.
 ComfyUI does not split one execution graph across GPUs by default.
 A single workflow usually runs on one GPU unless you manually partition workloads or run multiple instances.
 ComfyUI multi GPU systems increase throughput by running multiple workflows in parallel.
-For many teams, a comfyui multi gpu setup is the most practical way to scale iteration speed without changing individual workflow complexity.
+For many teams, a comfyui multi gpu setup—using systems like the Ultra GPU Workstation—is the most practical way to scale iteration speed without changing individual workflow complexity.
 This is useful for teams iterating on prompts, models, and image generation variants at the same time.
 In practice, multi GPU ComfyUI setups are about workflow volume and iteration speed, not per image latency.

 Why identical GPUs perform differently in different systems